BROKEN – short story by Jill Smith©June14

 approximately 919 words

 I was a timid, curly-haired, little girl.
 Mum would cuddle me and laugh when my dimpled little chin quivered when I felt afraid.
 I felt that way a lot because I had four very loud and domineering sisters.
 A few days before the fifth of November, I would dawdle home from school, counting the growing mounds of rubbish being piled outside each house in our street.
-I marveled how each household could find so much to set alight on that one special night of the year.
+I marvelled how each household could find so much to set alight on that one special night of the year.

 Bonfire night was always very special for me.
 I looked forward to the night when fireworks crackled and boomed, shattering the still night air, with a brilliant show of haphazard explosions.
 The spectacle of flashing lights illuminating the sky in vibrant cascades of colour left me breathless.
 I loved it.

 The year I was only about seven, on the eve of Bonfire night, I fell sick.
 My mother anxiously awaited the Doctors verdict at my bedside.
 These were the days when Doctors did still visit people at home.
 His words dashed my hopes of enjoying Bonfire night, I had a virus.
-I had to stay in bed, and, I could definitely not go out in the chill night air.
+I had to stay in bed, and, I could definitely not go out in the chilly night air.

 I hoped desperately that I would recover in time, but, the germs were against me, inside I had to stay.
 Disappointment filled my mind as I had wanted to see the Community Bonfire ablaze, as well as our own sizable mound of waste.
-The Community effort had been growing steadily for weeks on the nearby oval, and stood as a monument to mankind’s ability to create junk.
+The Community effort had been growing steadily for weeks on the nearby oval and stood as a monument to mankind’s ability to create junk.
 Crowned in layers by rubber tyres it was magnificent in height and stature.
 The tyres promised dense black smoke to obliterate the brightness of the fireworks.
 It was very common, at this time, for each household to have their own ‘incinerator’ to dispose of household garbage.
 The black ash that would result must have been accepted part of the evening’s entertainment.

 Dad had told us all some story about an Englishman called Guy Fawkes who started the whole event by getting killed.
 I couldn’t quite understand it then, and since learning that the poor man was tortured and hung for his views, I find it more amazing.
 People really do the strangest things to remember special historic moments.
 Naturally, at the time, it didn’t matter a fig to me how it all began, I just loved the fireworks and the street fires.